-Western is in the process of transitioning from TEM to Concur for Employee Travel and Expense Management.
-Please see our Concur Updates page for more information.
+Western employee travel processing has moved from TEM to Concur as of June 30, 2020.
+Please see our Travel Updates page for more information.

-Please remember that before you make any financial commitments for your travel, employees must FIRST have an approved Authorization Request.
+Before making any financial commitments travelers must FIRST have an approved Authorization Request.

 Where can I find travel webforms?